Skip to main content

 To provide a balance between academic and practice placements and still meet the minimum of 1,000 hours of practice placements required by the World Federation of Occupational Therapists and the Royal College of Occupational Therapists, the curriculum particularly placement modules, extend beyond traditional term boundaries, for example over the summer periods.

 You’ll develop, explore and critique the core concepts and skills of the profession.
-Your first year will involve a balanced mix of study and two practice placements, allowing you to develop your theoretical knowledge and then to use this in the workplace environment.
-You'll learn how to apply research to a clinical situation.
+Your first year will involve a balanced mix of study with two external practice placements.
+You will also complete an introductory placement module will include on campus simulation to prepare you for your first external placement.
+You will gain feedback on your professionalism and communication before you apply these vital skills to a clinical situation.

 This course can be studied 2 years full-time, starting in September.